christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ##### Update Communication Plan and Schedule

-Describe, in detail, the communicate methods and any scheduled time for deployments / updates that would affect customers' ability to use the software package.
+Describe, in detail, the communication methods and any scheduled time for deployments / updates that would affect customers' ability to use the software package.

 ##### Routine Downtime

 Describe, in detail, how the various human and computer components of this system are notified of routine downtime.

 #### Environment Maintenance

-Describe the overall strategy for maintaining the project's environments.
+Describe the overall strategy for maintaining the project's environment.
 This should be at a high level and reference more detailed documentation, like processes or procedures.

 ### Configuration Items